lamps-wg/cms-ml-dsa/draft-ietf-lamps-cms-ml-dsa.md

 # IANA Considerations

 IANA is requested to assign an object identifier for id-mod-ml-dsa-2024, for the ASN.1 module identifier found in {{asn1}}.
-This should be allocated in the "SMI Security for PKIX Module Identifier" registry (1.3.6.1.5.5.7.0).
+This should be allocated in the "SMI Security for S/MIME Module Identifier" registry (1.2.840.113549.1.9.16.0).

 # Acknowledgments